 - Choose service from the create new menu in the top right corner of the dashboard

 - Select combined service and click create new service

 - Choose the Git provider which contains the repository you want to build from

 - Select the repository from the drop-down list.
 If you're a member of a team and your team administrator has restricted the team to a namespace, you'll need a linked account with access to that namespace.

 - Select the branch you want the service to build from

-- Northflank will automatically detect and add ports exposed in your Dockerfile.
+- Northflank will automatically detect and add ports exposed in your Dockerfile, or add a public port for Buildpack.
 Adding and editing ports will be covered in more detail later in this walkthrough.